-Raising the legs bent at the knees.
-Hanging leg raises
+Raising your legs bent at the knees.
+Hanging Leg Raises

 The knee is one of the largest joints in the human musculoskeletal system.
-Due to daily physical activity, the complex physiological structure of the articulation is very often exposed to various diseases and injuries.
-This leads to the appearance of pain, swelling, inflammatory processes, and other unpleasant consequences, which not only reduce the quality of life, but also cause impaired mobility.
+Due to daily physical activity and the complex physiological structure, the joint is very often exposed to various diseases and injuries.
+This leads to pain, swelling, inflammation, and other unpleasant consequences, which not only reduce the quality of life, but also cause mobility impairment.

-Exercises to strengthen the knee joints form the basis of the rehabilitation program for a patient who has suffered an injury, as a result of which the mobility of his limb was impaired.
-Special exercises to strengthen the knee joint will help to fully restore motor functions, return a person to his former life.
+Exercises to strengthen the knee joints form the basis of the rehabilitation program for a patient who has suffered an injury, as a result of which the mobility of his limb has been impaired.
+Special exercises to strengthen the knee joint will help to completely restore motor functions and return a person to his former life.

-Before we consider in detail how to strengthen the knee joints and ligaments, we will give the main causes and signs of such lesions.
+Before we look in detail at how to strengthen the knee joints and ligaments, we will give the main causes and signs of such lesions.

 Causes of knee problems

-1. Excess weight, in which the joints are regularly subjected to a large physical load, leading to rapid wear of cartilage tissues.
+1. Excess weight, in which the joints are regularly subjected to great physical stress, leading to rapid wear of the cartilage tissue.

 3. Poor diet.
-Articular elements do not receive enough necessary nutrients, and this leads to the development of a number of degenerative diseases, weakens cartilage, bone tissue.
+The joint elements do not receive enough essential nutrients, and this leads to the development of a number of degenerative diseases and weakens cartilage and bone tissue.

-4. Strong loads on the knees that athletes have.
-Often, the knee joints are subject to injuries, bruises, fractures, meniscus rupture after a fall.
+4. Heavy loads on the knees that athletes experience.
+Knee joints are often subject to injuries, bruises, fractures, and torn meniscus after a fall.

-6. Severe hypothermia, as the cause of the onset of a long inflammatory process.
+6. Severe hypothermia as the cause of the onset of a long-term inflammatory process.

 8. Bad habits.